 Keyword Usage

-You should take the title tag, meta description and meta keywords from Screaming Frog and input them into Google Analytics keyword data to determine the words that are getting traffic generated to the site.
+You should take the title tag, meta description and meta keywords from Screaming Frog and input them into Google Analytics keyword data to determine the words that generate traffic to the site.

-It is important to focus your efforts on local searches and stay away from any competitive keywords to get full results.
+It is important to focus your efforts on local searches and avoid any competitive keywords to get full results.

 Competitor analysis tools keywords stats